 At Busy Beaver, we're proud to offer a selection of ten special finish options for all of our button, magnets and bottle openers.
 Special finishes give your design a little extra pop to stand out from the crowd, but we know that it can be hard to figure out the differences between them if you're new to our products.

-We’re here to help you navigate all our finish choices!
-Read on for our quick and easy guide to all five special finishes and tips for making them work for your design.
+We're here to help you navigate all our finish choices!
+Read on for our quick and easy guide to five of our special finishes and tips for making them work for your design.

 We don't consider any buttons to be just regular (they're all special in our eyes!) but our standard finish is our the most basic option.
 A standard finish button is printed on white paper (or, with standard black print, the paper color of your choice).
 Standard finish is the option that will most closely resemble what you see on the computer screen when creating your artwork file.